mmbman/Katagiri/genjokoan-notes.md

 On this page I provide notes and links to where Katagiri Roshi commented on Zen Master Dōgen’s *Genjōkōan*, or where he discussed key terms used in it.
 This document is a work in progress.
 I will update it as I transcribe talks and find additional references.

 [SZ] indicates text from the Sōtōshū translation of *Shōbōgenzō*.
 [TC] indicates Thomas Cleary’s translation from *Shōbōgenzō: Zen Essays by Dōgen*, which Katagiri Roshi used in some talks in 1986 and 1987.
+[KR] indicates translations that might be by Katagiri Roshi.

 ----